djalmaaraujo/lg/README.md

 This is because shell interpreters like bash and zsh process special characters before passing arguments to the CLI.

+For the easiest experience with special characters, use the interactive mode by simply typing `lg` without arguments.

 ### Important Note for zsh Users

-If you're using zsh (the default shell on macOS) and experiencing issues with parentheses, you need to add this function to your `~/.zshrc` file:
+If you're using zsh (the default shell on macOS) and experiencing issues with parentheses, you can either:

+1. Use the interactive mode by typing `lg` without arguments (recommended)
+2. Use quotes around your entry: `lg "Your entry with (special) characters"`
+3. Add this function to your `~/.zshrc` file:

 ```bash
 # Add this to your ~/.zshrc file